ranjanarajakumar/GiphySearchApp/README.md

 # GiphySearchApp

-Angular 5 application that allows users to search Giphy (https://giphy.com) using a search term.
+Angular 5 application that allows users to search Giphy (https://giphy.com) using a search term.<br>
-The page will display the number of search returned.
+The page will display the search results and the number of results.<br>
-User will be able to search by using their username.
+User will be able to search by using their username.<br>
-Each user is able to save his/her favourite Giphy from the retrieved list.
+Each user is able to save his/her favourite Giphy from the retrieved list by clicking on the Green colour (+) icon.<br>
-For every user, their favourite Giphys are marked with a Red Heart icon beside the Giphy.
+For every user, their saved favourite Giphys are marked with a Red colour Heart icon beside the Giphy.<br><br>

-Angular 5, Java, Spring, JDBC, MySql
+Technologies used : Angular 5, Java, Spring, JDBC<br>
+Database used     : MySql